 - Check your finances.
 Even if you are being paid, this is unlikely to be until the end of your first week or month, so make sure you can cover all your expenses till then.

 - Revise any specialist knowledge or skills you will need to do the job.

 - Ensure you have enough appropriate outfits.
 Don’t forget odds and ends such as suitable socks, tights, ties or bags.

 - Check whether there is anything you need to bring – for example, should you supply your own lab coat?

-- Likewise, find out what internal and external communication methods the company uses (eg WhatsApp, email, FaceTime) and any protocols.
+- Likewise, find out what internal and external communication methods the company uses (eg WhatsApp, email, Microsoft Teams) and any protocols.
 For example, are you expected to use a particular sign off or signature?
 Remember to remain fairly formal, even if the communication method appears informal.
 For emails, don’t send a message without subject lines or put kisses after your name!

 - Check for any other communications policies, especially regarding contact with people outside the company.

 - Watch your language.
 It’s safest not to swear or to use words that could cause offence.

 - Ensure you know who to contact if you need to take a day off sick or are delayed getting to work (or have technology problems at home).

 - Double-check that you understand the hours you are expected to work, for example if you need to take your lunch break at a particular time.